Kotwal Ramachandra

-Kotwal Ramachandra was a gangster in Bangalore in the 1970s and 1980s.
+Kotwal Ramachandra was a gangster in Bengaluru in the 1970s and 1980s.
 He covered Bengaluru North and operated in Kodandarampura and Srirampura there.
 He was a contemporary of rival M. P. Jayaraj.
 The two had a power struggle over who would rule the Bangalore underworld under the crime boss Oil Kumar.
 Jayaraj was successful in bumping off Ramachandra with the help of Agni Shridhar, Bachchan and Varadharaja Nayak.

 Early life

 Ramachandra was from Shimoga.
 He was over six feet tall, and used knives and sickles as his weapons.
 He was backed by some politicians in his heyday.

 Career

 Ramachandra was known to carry out random attacks of innocents in public in order to invoke fear that led him to develop more unwanted enemies but alleviate the situations but not his market value as he assumed.

 Political links

 Ramachandra gained access to political circles when he started working as driver and body guard to then Chief Minister of Karnataka, D. Devaraj Urs.
 He threatened Ramakrishna Hegde, another Chief Minister with a knife at an open house that was photographed by press..
 He was accused of barging into the CM's daughters' Beauty Parlour in Sadashivanagar to threaten them.
 The ensuing search forced him to exit Bengaluru and seek shelter in the Tumakuru farmhouse where he was murdered.